neondatabase/website/content/docs/reference/glossary.md

 The stream of data that is written to the Write-Ahead Log (WAL) during transactional processing.

+### Write-Ahead Logging

+Write-Ahead Logging (WAL).
+A standard method for ensuring data integrity.
+Neon relies on WAL to separate storage and compute.

 ### Written data

-A billing metric that measures the amount of data that Neon writes from compute to storage to ensure the durability of your data.
+A billing metric that measures the amount of data changes that Neon writes from compute to storage to ensure the durability of your data.
 See [Written data](/docs/introduction/billing#written-data).